 Silk is tricky to clean and really should be cleaned with solvents.
 I would not touch a stained silk rug with a 10 foot pole, and I don't recommend you do either!

 - All spills should be dealt with immediately.

 - Carefully remove any debris or material.
 Be sure to lift it up, not brush it off.

 - Absorb whatever liquid is spilled on the rug with a clean white absorbent cloth.

 - Use a blotting motion to remove as much as you can.

 - Avoid scrubbing at all costs.

-Now that you have the situation under control, let's move to the actual stain removal.
+Now that you know a little bit more, let's move on to stain removal.

 There are many methods and they are listed in order of what to try first.
 Always start with the most gentle method.

 Efficient Cleaning Tip: I use a light, portable and inexpensive, deep cleaner to spot clean stains from carpets and rugs.